 - A. Notification of Interested Parties.
 The Regional Water Board notified the Discharger and interested agencies and persons of its intent to prescribe WDRs for the discharge and provided an opportunity to submit written comments and recommendations.
 The public had access to the agenda and any changes in dates and locations through the Regional Water Board's website at waterboards.ca.gov/sanfranciscobay. - B. Written Comments.
 Interested persons were invited to submit written comments concerning the tentative WDRs as explained through the notification process.
-Comments were to be submitted either in person or by mail to the Executive Office at the Regional Water Board at 1515 Clay Street, Suite 1400, Oakland, California 94612, to the attention of Gaurav Mittal.
+Comments were to be submitted either in person or by mail to the Executive Office at the Regional Water Board at 1515 Clay Street, Suite 1400, Oakland, California 94612, to the attention of William Burrell.

-For full staff response and Regional Water Board consideration, the written comments were due at the Regional Water Board office by 5:00 p.m. on November 5, 2019.
+For full staff response and Regional Water Board consideration, the written comments were due at the Regional Water Board office by 5:00 p.m. on June 15, 2020.

 C. Public Hearing.
-The Regional Water Board held a public hearing on the tentative WDRs during its regular meeting at the following date and time, and at the following location:
+The Regional Water Board held a public hearing on the tentative WDRs during its regular meeting at the following date and time:

-Date: December 11, 2019

-Time: 9:00 a.m.
+Date: July 8, 2020 Time: 9:00 a.m.